scala/docs.scala-lang/_overviews/toolkit/munit-intro.md

 title: Testing with MUnit
 type: chapter
 description: The introduction of the MUnit library
-num: 5
+num: 2
-previous-page: intro-project
+previous-page: introduction
-next-page: munit-write-tests
+next-page: munit-tests
 ---

 MUnit is a lightweight testing library that focuses on ease of use and flexibility.
 It provides a single testing syntax that help you get started quiclky, even if you are new to testing with Scala.